thanhnoiphan/matsim_munich_tnp/README.md

-# MATSim Munich Simulation Results
+## MATSim Munich Simulation Results

-This repository presents the results of a successful 30-iteration MATSim simulation for the Munich scenario.
+This repository demonstrates a successful MATSim simulation run for the Munich scenario with 30 iterations.
+> The model reaches convergence and produces stable travel behavior patterns across all major indicators.
 ## Key results

 ### Score convergence